How to Make Bread Crumbs

 4 Reasons Homemade Bread Crumbs Are Better

 - Freshness and Quality Control: You can choose high-quality bread, ensuring the best taste and texture for your recipes.
-I also always select a whole grain loaf of bread to use, so it’s a little healthier too.
+One of the many reasons we like this recipe and others like our Slow Cooker Marinara, Homemade Brownie Mix and Cilantro Lime Aioli.

 - Flexibility and Versatility: Whether you prefer a fine or coarse texture, you can easily adjust the breadcrumbs based on your preference or the requirements of your recipe.